 Public transport: there are regular buses and trains from Exeter and Exmouth but no direct public transport links from Sidmouth.

-Find out more: there’s a leaflet about Topsham on visitsouthdevon.co.uk and opening times and directions for Topsham Museum are on devonmuseums.net (mostly afternoons from April to October).
+Find out more: there’s some information on visitsouthdevon.co.uk and opening times and directions for Topsham Museum are on devonmuseums.net (mostly afternoons from April to October).
 Also, more information about the farm shop on the Darts Farm website and the Bowling Green Marsh nature reserve on the RSPB site.

 You might also like: